avinay062/DevCommunity-web/README.md

 - Login and see if your data is coming properly in the store
 - NavBar should update as soon as user logs in
 - Refactor our code to add contants file + create a component folder
+- you should not be able to access other routes without login
+- if Token is not present, redirect user to login page
+- logout
+- profile